 Traci McKnight (CYT-500) began her Yoga journey in 2009 after a lifelong career in dance had left her body injured and misinformed.
 She sought out yoga for its physical healing benefits, and soon discovered a depth of movement and body connectivity that dance had never before offered.
 After inviting a daily practice into her life, Traci was able to begin dancing again with tenacity, and has since begun dancing professionally.
 Her personal practice is a fusion of rhythmic dancing and yoga asana, all guided by breath, focus and flow.
 Her teaching style has become an expression of this fusion, as well, which creatively brings students into deep physical awareness and peak shape by offering a fun, creative mix of flowing movement and endurance building postures.
 Her goal is to openly and effectively share this movement practice of heightened self awareness, and to help students open up to the possibilities of their own radiant bodies and minds; creating a vibrant community of deep-looking, full-feeling individuals that have capable and thriving bodies to match.

-Marie is interested in sharing the sense of wholeness that a consistent yoga practice has brought to her life.
-Marie's yogic journey began as a young child through meditation and expanded into asana, where she has explored various styles of yoga over the years (Bikram, Ashtanga, Vinyasa).
-She completed her 200 Hour Vinyasa Teacher Training, further unleashing her hunger for a deeper understanding of the human body, mind, and spirit... accepting this as an infinite pursuit.
-Join Marie for a comprehensive yoga journey, to discover the balance between discipline and lightheartedness
+Marie is interested in sharing the sense of wholeness that the yoga practice has to offer.
+Her yogic journey began as a young child through meditation, and later expanded into asana.
+Her exploration of various styles of yoga includes Bikram, Ashtanga, and Vinyasa.
+After completing her 200-hour teacher training, a new motivation developed to deeply understand the human body, mind, and spirit.
+As Marie’s perception of yoga as an infinite pursuit has unfolded, so has her desire to heal through teaching.
+Join Marie for a comprehensive yoga journey, to discover the balance between discipline and lightheartedness.

 Leila discovered yoga in college in 1998 and has been dedicated to her own practice ever since.
 In 2011, she pursued teacher training through the Awakened Heart Embodied Mind school of yoga at Exhale in Venice, California, taught by Julian Walker and Hala Khouri, also co-founder of Off the Mat, Into the World.